waveform80/pibootctl/docs/manual.rst

 User Manual
 ===========

-The ``pictl`` utility defines several commands which can be used to query and manipulate the boot configuration of the Raspberry Pi:
+The :command:`pictl` utility defines several commands which can be used to query and manipulate the boot configuration of the Raspberry Pi:

 .. include:: commands.rst